cloudquery/cloudquery/plugins/source/awspricing/README.md

-# CloudQuery aws-pricing Source Plugin
+# CloudQuery awspricing Source Plugin

-A aws-pricing source plugin for CloudQuery that loads data from aws-pricing to any database, data warehouse or data lake supported by [CloudQuery](https://www.cloudquery.io/), such as PostgreSQL, BigQuery, Athena, and many more.
+A awspricing source plugin for CloudQuery that loads data from awspricing to any database, data warehouse or data lake supported by [CloudQuery](https://www.cloudquery.io/), such as PostgreSQL, BigQuery, Athena, and many more.

 ## Links